alevani/ant_war_simulation/README.md

 ## Exploration of Language and drawing frameworks [NOK] [NRV]

 Many technics can be used to build a good simulator, and yet, it is difficult for one to select the best within the ocean of languages and framework that exists.
 Many of these usually fit specifics kinds of implementation.
 This chapter is a deep through of some of the most relevant ones.
-We will go deeper on the understanding of a good drawing tool in the specific case of the ant war simulation, and this will also be the occasion to have a first visibility of the general implementation.
+We will go deeper on the understanding of a good drawing tool in the specific case of the ant war simulation and this will also be the occasion to have a first sight at the overall implementation.

 The first step before plunging into google and look at every language and framework that exists is to specify the needs.
 As we have not yet a good understanding of the complexity of the simulation (this problem will arise later deeper phases), one needs to think on a more abstract level.
 Figure [N] is a first very simple high-level not to scaled representation of an ongoing epoch in the simulator.
 Firstly, we need to be able to draw.
-This might sounds a bit too abstract but it already narrows down the scope as many languages such as C or C++ are low-level language, which would only add more complexity to the project (don't get me wrong, one can use these languages to draw, but there are a lot of easier ways to do it with higher-level languages), and server side languages like PHP, that depends on client side action to be able to draw.
-Secondly We will need to draw very simple shapes (mainly pixel alike) in a large quantity, which means no need for complex 3D render technics or polygon like software (such as WebGL, ThreeJS and such).
+This might sounds a bit too abstract but it already narrows down the scope as many languages such as C or C++ are low-level language, which would only add more complexity to the project (don't get me wrong, one can use these languages to draw, but there are a lot of easier ways to do it with higher-level languages).
+Server side languages like PHP, which depends on client side action to be able to draw, are also out of the basket.
+Secondly we will need to draw very simple shapes (mainly pixel alike) in a large quantity, which means that we don't need complex 3D render technics or polygon like software such as WebGL, ThreeJS and such.
 Thirdly We don't need to perform a lot of complex mathematical operations (such as integration, derivative, or trigonometry), as the agents will be evolving in a 2D plan.
-Finally, it is very likely that threads will be useful in the simulation (controlling the time, nests and such), so we need languages where using these is comfortable.This conclude a first good definition of preliminary needs.
+Finally, it is very likely that threads will be useful in the simulation (controlling the time, nests and such), so we need a language where using these is more or less easy.
+This conclude a first good definition of preliminary needs.

 <img src="https://github.com/alevani/ant_war_simulation/blob/master/assets/img/sim1.png?raw=true" alt="alt text" title="simulation rep 1" style="zoom:100%;" />

-What will narrows down the scope of the research is also

-**Languages**

-Languages that I will be going through -> because I know them the best.
-This thesis is meant to create a simulator, not spend time on discovering a new language

-- Python (pygame, acade)
-- Java
-- Javascript (vanilla, preprocessing
+What will narrows down the scope of the research is also what language I am actually able to use.
+Since we got rid off the low-level languages and server side one, this leaves me with Javascript, Python and Java, three interesting candidates.
+From there, it is more of a personal choice than an actual language to language comparison.
+Each of these three languages implements drawing technics and can perform all of the above described needs.
+I will nonetheless explain the advantages and inconvenience of each, based on personal experiences.
+Java is a broadly used language which can be used for more or less everything.
+It is a heavy language and it already implements some drawing technics and basic graphic tools.
+The very on fact that Java is heavy inevitably makes it the slowest of the bunch.
+From past experiences, drawing in Java and using thread quickly becomes complex and frustrating.
+Java is thus the top 3 candidate.

 **Javascript**